-There is so much to see and do so it is up to you in deciding what you want when visiting Amsterdam but I have highlighted a couple of my recommendations.
+There is so much to see and do, so it is up to you to decide what you want when visiting Amsterdam, but I have highlighted a couple of my recommendations.

 Then there are countless canal tours which take you all around Amsterdam’s waterways, under several of the 1500 bridges and admiring the prosperous merchant houses along the Herengracht and Prinsengracht.
 If you want it romantic, go on a dinner tour with candlelight.

 The coolest place to be in Amsterdam is Amsterdam Noord, reached by free ferry across the IJ.
 The former industrial and wharf district has been transformed into the most popular venue.
 First, you see the A’DAM tower with the world’s highest swing on top.
 Buckle in and fly into space.

 The EYE Film Museum is dedicated to movies, and the exhibits are unique.
 Even the restrooms are movie-themed.
 A big screen open-air cinema is next door, ideal for a session at night.